William-Robert-Robertson/Scottish-Gaelic-Spellchecker-Universal/README.md

 This is a mirror of the universal (including both traditional orthograpohy and GOC orthography) hunspell spell checker for Scottish Gaelic.

-To spell check using only GOC orthography please use this spell checker
+To spell check using only GOC orthography please use [https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-GOC](https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-GOC)

 The spell checker is based on the lexical database behind [www.faclair.com](https://www.faclair.com), has over 80'000 headwords and is able to check over 2.8 million conjugates.